John A. Arsenault

-As a Colorado patent attorney, John also has responded to countless office actions for software, nanotechnology, and mechanical patents applications on both the federal and international level.
-John has drafted the claims and specifications for several pending nanotechnology and mechanical patents.
-For corporate clients, John has drafted End-User License Agreements, provided international patent strategy advice, addressed trademark infringement claims, copyright assignment questions, non-disclosure agreements, licensing valuation, and more.
+As a Colorado patent attorney, John also has responded to countless office actions for software, nanotechnology, and mechanical patent applications on both the federal and international level.
+John has drafted the claims and specifications for several issued and currently pending design and utility patents.
+For corporate clients, John has drafted End-User License Agreements, privacy policies, provided international patent strategy advice, addressed trademark infringement claims, copyright assignment questions, non-disclosure agreements, non-compete agreements, licensing valuation, and more.

-John Arsenault can represent plaintiffs and defendants as an intellectual property attorney in any state or federal matters involving infringement or licensing issues.
-John’s previous background in the software industry places him in a unique position to accurately and efficiently answer intellectual property and computer law questions for clients as both an expert in technology and as an IP attorney.
+John Arsenault can represent plaintiffs and defendants as an intellectual property attorney in infringement and/or licensing issues.
+John’s previous background in the software industry places him in a unique position to accurately and efficiently answer intellectual property and computer law questions for clients as both an expert in technology and as an intellectual property attorney.

 John enjoys both college and professional sports in addition to snowboarding, tennis, computer technology, video games, and trivia.